supermancbs/state-and-world-api/README.md

 $ rake db:migrate <br/>
 $ rake db:seed <br/>

-You can now view the JSON at the end points locally after starting a local server by typing rails s in the terminal.
+You can now view the JSON at the end points after starting a local server by typing rails s in the terminal.

 # Tests